Tracing the simulated high-redshift circum-galactic medium with Lyman alpha emission

 We then explore the implications of this scenario for the extended \lya haloes recently detected around faint $z \sim 3$ \lya emitting galaxies (LAEs) with the MUSE instrument \cite[][]{Wisotzki16,Leclercq17}.
 We find that \lya emitted in-situ within the CGM roughly (but not exactly) follows the radial profile of neutral hydrogen in the simulation (Fig.~\ref{cgm_profiles_lagrangian}), and traces primarily dense and partially ionized infalling gas, spanning a range of densities and ionization conditions (Fig.~\ref{phase_profiles}).
 We find that angle-averaged emission from the CGM does not vary significantly in time for our simulated galaxy, with variations of a factor of a few at most (Fig.~\ref{cgm_origin}).
 This implies that high-redshift galaxies may be generally surrounded by a diffuse \lya halo, irrespective of the \lya escaping from the central region.

 Combining in-situ emission from the CGM with emission emitted within the central ISM and satellites, and accounting for the MUSE PSF, we find that scattered photons from the central ISM, in-situ emission and emission from satellites contribute comparably to the spatially extended signal (Fig.~\ref{SB_profile}).
-Satellites provide much of the very extended signal (beyond the spatial scales probed by observations of individual LAEs, but which are accessibly via stacking).
+Scattering dominates the inner $\mathrm{arcsec}$ of the \lya profile, and satellites provide much of the very extended signal (beyond the spatial scales probed by observations of individual LAEs, but which are accessibly via stacking).
 Extended emission generally last traces inflowing gas before escaping the halo, or otherwise escapes from satellite galaxies without scattering from the CGM.
 About $60 \%$ of the escaping photons are generated in recombinations, with the remainder generated by collisional excitations (Fig.~\ref{rec_col_split}).